input-output-hk/partner-chains/docs/intro.md

     --payment-key-file <PAYMENT_KEY_FILE>
     --genesis-utxo <GENESIS_UTXO>
 ```

+If the value for the key already exists it won't be updated.

 ###### update

 Updates a key-value pair in the Governed Map.
-If the key is missing it won't be inserted.

 ```shell
 $ pc-node governed-map update
     --key <KEY>